Libya court to rule on Gaddafi's son Saif, former officials on July 28

 The struggle has worsened chaos in the oil producer which has struggled to establish basic institutions since Gaddafi's four-decade one-man rule ended in 2011.

-"The court has ended the hearing after all defendants gave their oral and written defense statements," said Sadiq al-Sur, head of the investigation department at the attorney general.
+"The court has ended the hearing after all defendants gave their oral and written defence statements," said Sadiq al-Sur, head of the investigation department at the attorney general.

 "God willing there will be a verdict on July 28...for 37 defendants," he told Reuters.